-For TEA Use Only Adjustments and/or annotations made Ì on this page have been confirmed with TEXAS EDUCATION AGENCY 057-814 on this page has oben domining that Standard Application System (SAS) County-District No. 1 by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
-Amendment No. Texas Title I Priority Schools Grant · Schedule # 4C-Performance Assessment and Eval luation Part 2: Process for Development of Performance Goals ted to develop the campus' performance goals.
-Include the groups participating in the development of the goals. 그런 얼마의 가수 없는데 나는 모든다고 Responses are limited to two pages, front side only, with a font size no smaller tha n 9 point (Arial or Verdana). } • •
+For TEA Use Only Adjustments and/or annotations made

+on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 057-814 County-District No.

+by telephone/e-mail/FAX on School Years 2010-2013

+by of TEA.
+Amendment No.

+Texas Title I Priority Schools Grant

+Part 2: Process for Development le # 4C-Performance Assessment and Eval of Performance Goals uation

+Describe the process to be implemen nted to develop the campus' performance goals.
+Include the groups participating

+in the development of the goals. , front side only, with a font size no smaller than n 9 noint (Arial or Verdana).

+recoporate are inneced to orrespond ,

+·

+•

+The state of the s

+,

+The state of the s

+•

+•]